MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/aad-authentication/index.md

     ![Sign in with Microsoft](media/AADDoc3.png )

-### Sign-up with Azure AD
+### Sign-up with a Microsoft Authenticated Account

-You can start a new PlayFab studio via Azure AD.
+You can start a new PlayFab studio using a Microsoft account.

 1. Navigate to [developer.microsoft.com](https://developer.playfab.com/en-US/sign-up).
-2. Select **Sign in with Microsoft**.
+2. Select **Sign up with Microsoft**.

-### Azure AD Limitations
+### Microsoft Account Limitations

-Azure AD authentication is functional for individual users, including Azure AD token exchange for programmatic authentication.
+Microsoft Account authentication is functional for individual users, including Microsoft account token exchange for programmatic authentication.
 It doesn't support groups or graph.